aviacommerce/avia-docs/content/docs/payments.md

 Payments in AviaCommerce has been designed in a manner to allow multiple payment methods to be available to choose from during checkout.
-The logic for payment processing is completely detached from order flow in order to maintain flexibility in implementation of the processing logic.
+The logic for payment processing is completely detached from order flow to maintain flexibility in implementation of the payment processing logic.

-Though there is flexibility in creating different payment methods but, all these payment methods are essentially of one of the four main types which are gateway based(used to process card payments), cash on delivery, store credits based or hosted payments(again based on gateways).
+All the payment methods are essentially of one of the four main types which are:
+- card payments (gateway based)
+- cash on delivery
+- store credits
+- hosted payments(gateway based)

-In order to track `payments` for `orders` a [supertype subtype modelling][1] is used.
+To track `payments` for `orders` a [supertype subtype modelling][1] is used.
 The `payment` model stores the details which are usually common for all payment types whereas the type specific information is stored in the corresponding `subtype`.
 An `order` can be paid through multiple payment methods.
 This has been done keeping in mind the functionality for store credits, which gives customers to utilize store credits to make payment.